-This material is а theologically oriented account of Israel's history from the conquest of Canaan to the destruction of the state of Judah bv the Babylonians in 597-586 BCE.
-It is about building an actual nation. but the building has religious process overtones.
+This material is а theologically oriented account of Israel's history from the conquest of Canaan to the destruction of the of Judah state bv the Babylonians in 597-586 BCE.
+It is about building an actual nation. but the building religious process has overtones.